Raebareli district

 Raebareli district is a district of Uttar Pradesh state in northern India.
 The city of Raebareli is the district headquarters.
 This district is a part of Lucknow Division in Uttar Pradesh state.
 The total area of Raebareli district is 3,371 Sq. km.
+The district headquarters is Raebareli.

 As of 2011, its population is 3,405,559, which makes it the 27th largest in the state.
 It is a predominantly rural district, with 91% of the population living in rural areas.

 Geography

 Raebareli district is located in the southern part of Awadh, at the southern end of Lucknow Division.
 It is compact in shape — no part of the district is especially far from the city of Raebareli.
 In general, the terrain is flat or gently undulating, and the soil is especially fertile and well-suited to agriculture.
 The elevation ranges from 100 to 120 m above sea level.
 The prevailing slope is from higher in the northwest to lower in the southeast, and the rivers that traverse the district all flow in this direction.

 The main river of Raebareli district is the Ganges, which forms the southern border of the district; the other rivers in the district are all its tributaries.
 The Ganges enters the district at Malipur, close to the Baksar ghat, and then flows southeast until reaching Bairua, where it bends more to the north.
 After Ralpur it turns east-northeast until it reaches Dalmau, where it returns to a southeastern course.
 It flows mostly straight in this direction until reaching Gukana, where it turns sharply to the south before resuming its original direction at the Naubasta ghat, and then it maintains this course until leaving the district at Katra Bahadurganj.
 The bed of the Ganges is sandy and has a width of about two miles.
 It is navigable throughout the district for boats carrying up to 40 tons, although now its importance as a means of transportation has declined in favour of road and rail.

 The other main river in the district is the Sai, which is a tributary of the Ganges.
 It flows right down the middle of the district, from Rampur Sudauli in the northwestern corner to Kanhpur in the southeast, and has a meandering course.
 The Sai is not navigable — its depth during the hot season is no more than two feet — and it is not well suited for irrigation because it has high banks, leaving the actual level of the water well below the ground level of the surrounding terrain.